angeloanan/vod-squirrel/README.md

   -c, --cleanup                    Cleanups the remnant of the clips afterward [default: true] -p, --parallelism <PARALLELISM>  The amount of parallel downloads [default: 10]
-      --temp-dir <TEMP_DIR>        Defaults to using system's temporary directory -d, --daemon                     Runs the program as a background daemon -h, --help                       Print help
+      --temp-dir <TEMP_DIR>        Defaults to using system's temporary directory -h, --help                       Print help
   -V, --version                    Print version
 ```